 Technical Strategies: Many contrarian investors also incorporate technical analysis into their decision-making since the strategy is driven by behavioral finance factors that can be quantitatively analyzed.
 For instance, a contrarian strategy may involve buying stocks with a Relative Strength Index that has dropped below the 30.0 point that suggests oversold conditions.
 The goal is to capitalize on the reversion to the mean that may be likely to occur.

 Contrarian investing principles can be applied to international markets by investors seeking to buy into undervalued countries or regions of the world.

 It’s common for entire countries or regions to fall in and out of favor over time.
-For example, the European sovereign debt crisis led many investors to avoid European stocks, which resulted in significantly discounted price-earnings ratios.
+For example, the European sovereign debt crisis, which began in 2008, led many investors to avoid European stocks, which resulted in significantly discounted price-earnings ratios.
 Investors that purchased Greek or Irish stocks at the height of the crisis would have made significant returns on those investments.
 The same is true for Asian investments during the Asian financial crisis in the 1990s.

-In addition to specific events causing discounted valuations, investors can also look at a country’s economy to determine if it’s over or under valued.
+In addition to specific events causing discounted valuations, investors can also look at a country’s economy to determine if it’s over or undervalued.
 Warren Buffett famously looks at a country’s total market capitalization divided by its gross domestic product.
-Countries with a ratio above 90 percent tend to be overvalued and those below 75 percent may be undervalued.
+Countries with a ratio above 90% tend to be overvalued and those below 75% may be undervalued.
 This can be a great starting point for investors seeking opportunities abroad.